erfanian/FreeBuild/README.md

 ## License

 FreeBuild is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported license](http://creativecommons.org/licenses/by-sa/3.0/).
-You are free to modify and share the work as long as you attribute work to the author(s) and share your subsequent alterations under the same or similar license.
+You are free to modify and share the work as long as you attribute the work to the contributor(s) and share your subsequent alterations under the same or similar license.

 ## About